-Phase 2b: Consensus on intervention functions
+Consensus on intervention functions

-The selection of intervention functions for inclusion in the app components was informed by: (a) the intervention functions of the BCW framework; (b) a review of existing commercially available smartphone apps that focussed on changing health behaviours, specifically a reduction in SB; (c) the expert discussion and consensus-building workshops on 'best bets', with decisions informed by knowledge of all the experts on the design team as well as the current evidence, including the results from the systematic review and metaanalysis, and focus group results as part of the preliminary phase; and (d) expert advice on how feasible, in terms of computer programming, each possible intervention function would be.
+The selection of intervention functions for inclusion in the app components was informed by:

+- 1. The intervention functions of the BCW framework 51. - 2.
+A review of existing commercially available smartphone apps that focussed on changing health behaviours, specifically a reduction in SB. - 3.
+The expert discussion and consensus-building workshops on "best bets".
+Decisions were informed by knowledge of all the experts on the design team as well as the current evidence, including the results from the systematic review and meta-analysis, and focus group results as part of the preliminary phase. - 4.
+Expert advice on how feasible, in terms of computer programming, each possible intervention function would be.